Forward Regulatory Plan 2024-2026

 Regulatory cooperation efforts (domestic and international)

 No regulatory cooperation efforts are required due to the nature of the proposed amendments.
-However, it is anticipated that the proposed regulations have the potential to lay the groundwork for the establishment of future equivalency arrangements with other regulators (provinces, territories, Indigenous governing bodies).
+However, the proposed regulations may have the potential to lay the groundwork for the establishment of future equivalency arrangements with other regulators (provinces, territories, Indigenous governing bodies).

 Public consultation opportunities

-Public consultation on the proposed regulatory approach was conducted in 2021 and a detailed engagement on classes, conditions and waterbodies that would be codified in the regulation was conducted in 2022.
+Public consultation with Indigenous organizations and stakeholders were conducted between 2021 and 2023 on certain classes, conditions and waterbodies that could be codified in the regulations.

-Upon pre-publication of this regulatory proposal in the Canada Gazette, Part I, stakeholders and the public would have another opportunity to comment during the official comment period which is anticipated to take place during the 2023-2025 planning period.
+Upon pre-publication of this regulatory proposal in the Canada Gazette, Part I, stakeholders, Indigenous organizations and the public would have another opportunity to comment during the official comment period.

 Further information